 The Senate bill does more or less the opposite.
 It leaves the current fare rules in place while doubling the maximum penalty from $27,500 to $55,000 a day for airlines and large ticket sellers who fail to show an “all-in” fare.

 “For years, some ticket sellers and airlines have tried to hide full trip costs from travelers to make ticket prices look significantly cheaper than they really are,” Menendez says.
 “The tougher penalties in my legislation will make unscrupulous ticket sellers think twice before they try to pull a fast one on their customers — and pay more heavily if they do.”

-Menendez says he was concerned about the Transparent Airfares Act in Congress, which he says benefits only the airline industry by allowing airlines and ticket sellers to advertise inaccurately low prices and then hit customers with additional fees later in the booking process.
+Menendez says he was concerned about the Transparent Airfares Act in Congress.
+He says it benefits only the airline industry by allowing airlines and ticket sellers to advertise inaccurately low prices.
+It then hits customers with additional fees later in the booking process.

 “By doubling the fine, I think we send a very clear message that we’re not going to stand by while consumer protections are trampled,” he adds.

-A rep for Airlines for America (A4A), the trade organization representing the domestic airline industry, calls Menendez’s bill “a solution in search of a problem” that would put airlines at a disadvantage when competing with other modes of travel.
+A rep for Airlines for America (A4A), the trade organization representing the domestic airline industry, calls Menendez’s bill “a solution in search of a problem.”
+It would put airlines at a disadvantage when competing with other modes of travel.

-The real problem, says the association’s spokeswoman, Jean Medina, is that the government is “burying tax hikes in the advertised cost of a ticket, hiding these considerable charges from consumers who pay them.”
+The real problem, says the association’s spokeswoman, Jean Medina, is that the government is “burying tax hikes in the advertised cost of a ticket.
+It hide these considerable charges from consumers who pay them.”

 There may also be financial considerations.
 Privately, airlines have been arguing that killing the current fare advertising rules would offer an economic stimulus to the profitable airline industry, say people familiar with the industry’s lobbying efforts.
 How much?
 In a recent A4A newsletter, the organization linked to an article that suggested airlines were losing $1 billion a year by advertising a tax-inclusive fare.